 The Company adopted the 2008 Stock Incentive Plan (as amended, the "2008 Plan") and the 2016 Equity Incentive Plan (as amended, the "2016 Plan"), primarily for the purpose of granting stock-based awards to employees, directors and consultants, including stock options, restricted stock units ("RSUs") and other stock-based awards.
 With the establishment of the 2016 Plan in December 2016, all shares available for grant under the 2008 Plan were transferred to the 2016 Plan.
 The Company no longer grants any stock-based awards under the 2008 Plan and any shares underlying stock options canceled under the 2008 Plan will be automatically transferred to the 2016 Plan.
 Stock options granted under the stock option plans may be either incentive stock options ("ISOs") or nonstatutory stock options ("NSOs").
 ISOs may be granted to employees and NSOs may be granted to employees, directors, or consultants.
-As of January 31, 2021, the Company had made one ISO grant, all other stock options outstanding were granted as NSOs.
-The exercise prices of the stock option grants must be not less than 100% of the fair value of the common stock on the grant date as determined by the Board of Directors.
+All outstanding stock options as of January 31, 2024 were granted as NSOs with the exception of one ISO award.
+The exercise prices of the stock option grants must be no less than 100% of the fair value of the common stock on the grant date as determined by the Board of Directors.
 If, at the date of grant, the optionee owns more than 10% of the total combined voting power of all classes of outstanding stock (a "10% stockholder"), the exercise price must be at least 110% of the fair value of the common stock on the date of grant as determined by the Board of Directors.
 Options granted are exercisable over a maximum term of 10 years from the date of grant or five years from the date of grant for ISOs granted to any 10% stockholder.
 The Board of Directors or a committee thereof determines the vesting schedule for all equity awards.
 Stock option awards generally vest over a period of four years with 25% vesting on the one year anniversary of the award and the remainder vesting monthly over the next 36 months of the grantee's service to the Company.
 RSU awards granted to new employees generally vest over a period of four years with 25% vesting on the one year anniversary of the award and the remainder vesting quarterly over the next 12 quarters, subject to the grantee's continued service to the Company.
 RSUs granted to existing employees generally vest quarterly over a period of four years, subject to the grantee's continued service to the Company.

-Pursuant to the terms of the 2016 Plan, the shares of the Company's Class A common stock reserved for issuance was increased by 2.9 million shares in April 2020.
-As of January 31, 2021, the Company has approximately 8.7 million shares of Class A common stock available for future grants.
+Pursuant to the terms of the 2016 Plan, the shares of the Company's common stock reserved for issuance was increased by 3.5 million shares in February 2023.
+As of January 31, 2024, the Company has approximately 13.7 million shares of common stock available for future grants.